Are You Ready to Raise Your Own Chao?

 Stamina doesn't show in gardens.
-However, the gardens do have fruit that, when eaten, increase stamina.
+However, the gardens do have fruit that, when eaten, increases stamina.

 Stamina is extremely important.
 In races, it determines how long your pet can run for and how often you can cheer for it.
 Those with low stamina will slow down or stop, and after a while not even cheering will motivate it to move.

 In karate, the Stamina stat is renamed "Health."
-However, this really only influences the Zeal bar and keeps the motivated throughout the match.
+However, this really only influences the Zeal bar and keeps them motivated throughout the match.

-It's unclear what affect the two hidden stats have in karate.
+It's unclear what effect the two hidden stats have in karate.
 However, in races, intelligence improves puzzle-solving abilities, while luck helps your pet pick the right lane.

 Creating S-Rank Chaos

 Like I explained above, the baby will then get stats from both of its parents.
-However, all Chao have two stats for each trait, one recessive and one dominant.
+However, all Chaos have two stats for each trait—one recessive and one dominant.
 I'll explain how this works using the same examples as above: